bfigge1/website-1/content/authors/admin/_index.md

 ---
 <br>

 I'm a recent PhD graduate from Georgia State University.
+I'm on the job market.

 As an applied microeconomist, my interests span health, environmental, and education economics.

 In my job market paper, I study Crisis Pregnancy Centers and how they shape fertility outcomes.

-I'm on the job market and will be available for interviews at the annual ASSA Meeting.